feprodev/windows-spotlight-saver/README.md

 # Windows-Spotlight-Saver
-This tool is developed for quick saving of Windows Spotlight images'
+This tool is developed for quick saving of Windows Spotlight images